martinpihrt/OSPy-plugins/plugins/webcam/README.md

 Tested in Python 3+

 This plugin show image from USB Webcam.
 This plugin needs fswebcam.
-If not installed fswebcam, plugin installs fswebcam in to the system himself.
+If fswebcam is not installed, install it from the system package manager.

+The plug-in includes an OSPy `plugin.json` manifest and implements `health()`.
+Diagnostics reports whether capture is enabled, `/dev/video0` and `fswebcam` are available, and a snapshot has been created.

 Plugin setup